-The use of unmanned aerial vehicles or systems/drones (UASs) provide faculty and student researchers access to data that may enhance research projects within existing courses, enable undergraduate capstone and Master’s thesis projects, and permit research that answers significant questions benefiting the state of California, the nation, and beyond.
+The use of Unmanned Aircraft Systems (UAS) provide faculty and student researchers access to data that may enhance research projects within existing courses, enable undergraduate capstone and Master’s thesis projects, and permit research that answers significant questions benefiting the state of California, the nation, and beyond.

 Federal Policy Guidance

 - Owen Anfinson – Committee Chair & Geology Faculty

 - Missy Brunetta - Interim Senior Director for Risk Management, Emergency Services & Campus Safety Operations

 - Jenifer Barnett – Managing Director of Contracts and Accounts Payable

 - Matthew Clark – Geography, Environment & Planning Faculty

 - Jose Hernandez Ayala – Geography, Environment & Planning Faculty

 - Tyson Hill – Senior Director, Risk Management and Safety Service

 - Steve Karp – AVP, Office of Research & Sponsored Programs